 The type of box you will need to create your bin cage is a clear plastic storage box.
 Don't use a coloured or black one as these can get very very hot a clear one is much easier to keep cool.
 You will need a box with a lid if you have animals that are good at escaping you will need one that clips on but a clear plastic box of your choice will do they can range from £4.50 - ? depending on where you buy, the size and how much you want to pay for it.
 In dollars that would be about $15 dollars for a suitable size for a mouse or a dwarf hamster make sure you read my guideline sizes so you have a basic idea of what you need.
 You can google conversion from gallons to liters etc which might help you a bit.

 Now of course your pet cannot live in a plastic box lets not be silly here, you will need to make air holes for them so they can breathe. (read my section below on how to build a bin cage)

 Bin cages are very much the same as aquariums or rodent pet tanks that can be bought for outrageous prices in the pet stores. £30 for a plastic tub?
-I don't think so (that's by the way) They are very much alike to tanks of course only you have more choice in how you build them, the size of them, the add ons for them and what animals you can keep in them.
+I don't think so (that's about $50 dollars by the way) They are very much alike to tanks of course only you have more choice in how you build them, the size of them, the add ons for them and what animals you can keep in them.
 They do need to be able to hold a water bottle and possibly hanging toys but I will explain that in my next section.

 They need cleaned out on a regular basis as the dirty fumes can become a problem for your pet and you must let the animal out for a while each day to get some fresh air as they are not as well ventilated as wire bar cages.